ColbyDAllen/F-UVC-WaterBottle/README.md

 The MCAD branch (SolidWorks) currently includes:

-- **Outer chamber** – holds untreated water.
+- **Outer chamber**: Holds untreated water.
-- **Inner chamber** – receives filtered water and forms the UVC treatment volume.
+- **Inner chamber**: Receives filtered water and forms the UVC treatment volume.
-- **Filter cartridge** – a threaded, refillable block inspired by FairCap, intended to be packed with media (cotton + activated carbon + salt, etc.).
+- **Filter cartridge**: A threaded, refillable block inspired by FairCap, intended to be packed with media (cotton + activated carbon + salt, etc.).
-- **Lid** – houses the electronics, UVC lens/window, RGB light pipes, and reed-switch magnet pocket.
+- **Lid**: Houses the electronics, UVC lens/window, RGB light pipes, and reed-switch magnet pocket.

 **Status / caveats**

 - Current prints are **PETG** and intended as **“looks-like” prototypes only**.
-- Magnet pocket and wall thickness are still being refined (early prints exposed the magnet cavity into the threads).
+- Magnet pocket and wall thickness are still being refined (Early prints exposed the magnet cavity into the threads).
 - Future revisions will move away from epoxy and toward **M2 fasteners and gaskets** for serviceability and sealing.
-- Long-term, a **metal inner chamber** (stainless) would be preferable for UVC compatibility and cleanliness.
+- Long-term, a **metal inner chamber** (Steel) would be preferable for UVC compatibility and cleanliness.

-### ECAD (lid PCB, rev A)
+### ECAD (Lid PCB, rev A)

 The ECAD branch uses **KiCad** and currently implements:

 - **Power path & charging**
   - **BQ24074-class charger** (Adafruit reference design)
-  - Input: **USB-C, DC, or solar (5–10 V)**
+  - Input: **USB-C or solar (5-10 V)**
-  - Load sharing (run from input while charging battery)
+  - Load sharing (Run from input while charging battery)
   - Input dynamic power management to avoid solar brown-out
   - Status: **PGOOD**, **CHG** exposed for future MCU use